Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Experiments

 \subsection{Queries Per Second (QPS) Evaluation}

-Figure~\ref{fig:performance-evaluation} reports the recall-QPS curves of all the competitors on the six datasets.
-We have the following observations.
+Figure~\ref{fig:performance-evaluation} reports the recall-QPS curves of all the competitors on the million-scale datasets.
+We have four observations.

 (1) On all the datasets, the winner is PEOs, trailed by FINGER in most cases.
 This demonstrate that our routing is effective.
 In particular, PEOs accelerates HNSW by 1.6 to 2.5 times and it is faster than FINGER by 1.1 to 1.4 times.

-(2) The improvement of PEOs over HNSW is more significant on the datasets with more dimensions, because computing the exact distance to the query is more costly on these datasets.

-(3) On GloVe200, FINGER and Glass report very low recall ($<$ 30\%) recall while the improvement of PEOs over HNSW is still obvious under high recall settings.
+(2) On GloVe300, Tiny5M and GIST, NSSG+PEOs obviously outperforms HNSW+PEOs, despite a smaller performance gap of the two vanilla versions.
+This is because, compared with HNSW, NSSG achieves a higher search accuracy at the cost of longer time for routing, making the improvement of PEOs over NSSG more significant.
+(3) The improvement of PEOs is more significant on the datasets with more dimensions, because calculating the exact distance to the query is more costly on these datasets.
+(4) On GloVe200, FINGER and Glass report very low recall ($<$ 30\%) recall while the improvement of PEOs is still obvious under high recall settings.
 Specifically, FINGER is also based on routing, but incurs unbounded estimation errors and the errors might be very large on GloVe200, resulting in many false negatives of and rendering the graph under-explored.
 This result evidences the importance of the probability guarantee of routing.